-Wireless: Must be dual-band capable, and state that it has a/g/n or a/b/g/n or a/b/g/n/ac
+Wireless: Must be dual-band capable, and state that it has a/g/n or a/b/g/n or a/b/g/nh/ac

 Battery Life: Should last 5-6 hours to be able to get through a school day without recharging.

-RAM: Should be 4GB or more for a compact laptop or 2GB or more for a chromebook; more is better.
+RAM: Should be 4GB or more; more is better.

 Weight: Should be light enough for your son/daughter to carry around all day, anything more than 1.5kg including the case might be too heavy.

 CPU: Faster is usually better.
-Consider dual or quad core processors but these may also reduce battery life.
+Ideally quad core processor (do not get dual core).
 Discuss your needs with the supplier.